adityaS-99/hand-sign-detection/README.md

 <b>Containerised using Docker </b> <br>

 ## LSTM Model
-The <b>LSTM model</b> developed and used in the web-app to generate the captions can be found in this repo : https://github.com/AmritK10/Image_Captioning
+The <b>LSTM model</b> developed and used in the web-app to generate the captions
 # Getting Started
 ## Requirements: Have Docker intstalled
 ## Terminal Window